agstrike/silverstrike/README.md

 SilverStrike is derived from the German name Silberschlag.
 Silberschlag is the name of a German Scientist who also has a crater on the moon named after him.

-SilverStrike is abbreviated as AgS.
-The abbreviation is pronounced SilverS.
+SilverStrike is abbreviated as AgStrike or AgS.
+The abbreviation is pronounced SilverStrike or SilverS.